-If your loved one suffered abuse or neglect at a nursing home, you may be eligible to receive compensation for his or her medical expenses and pain and suffering.
+If your loved one suffered nursing home abuse or neglect, you may be eligible to receive compensation for his or her medical expenses and pain and suffering.
 At Ponce Law, our Nashville nursing home abuse lawyers hold nursing home owners and staff accountable when they neglect residents, and we’ll fight to get you and your loved one compensation.
 Contact us today at (800) 363-9113 or complete a free initial consultation form.

 Signs and Symptoms of Nursing Home Abuse and Neglect